brawer/OSMExpress/README.md

 ### Headers

-The C++ API is currently very rough with minimal abstraction. [examples/way_wkt.cpp](examples/way_wkt.cpp) is a short, commented C++ program that uses the headers to read a way from a .osmx file and outputs its [Well-Known Text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) LineString geometry.
+The C++ API is very rough with minimal abstraction. [examples/way_wkt.cpp](examples/way_wkt.cpp) is a short, commented C++ program that uses the headers to read a way from a .osmx file and outputs its [Well-Known Text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) LineString geometry.

 ```bash
 ./way_wkt ../ny.osmx 34633854